Cameron seeks to avoid loss of another minister

-LONDON Less than a month after losing one senior minister, Prime Minister David Cameron was forced to defend another on Wednesday as pressure grew on his interior minister Theresa May in a row over border security.
+LONDON Less than a month after losing one senior minister, Prime Minister David Cameron was forced to defend another on Wednesday as pressure grew on his Home Secretary Theresa May in a row over border security.

 Cameron gave public backing to May as he sought to protect her from suffering the fate of former Defence Secretary Liam Fox who quit last month over his links to a friend who had falsely claimed to be his official adviser.